The graphic design industry is going through some massive changes.

 14. We remember only 10% of the message we hear if it is not followed by an image.

-One of the fun facts about graphic design and its influence on our perception is that if we hear a message, we will remember only 10% of the content three days later.
+One of the fun facts about graphic design and its influence on our perception is that if we hear a message, we will remember only one-tenth of the content three days later.

 On the other hand: